rmmbear/tweet-archiver/readme.md

 ## TODOs:
 - ~~Use a sqlite database instead of csv~~ Done
+- ~~Archive images~~ Done
-- Create local data nad live data parsing tests (live data to be tested before each run, to ensure parser is up-to-date)
+- Create local data and live data parsing tests (live data to be tested before each run, to ensure parser is up-to-date)
-- After downloading all tweets, also download all the media
+- Scrape info from all twitter cards
+- Figure out how to archive videos (I could use youtube-dl here)
 - Download all tweets in given thread to keep conversation context
-- Figure out how to archive videos (I could use youtube-dl here)